-$I466S\quad \hbox{Advanced Information Security Theory and Application (MIYAJI-TAKANO)}$
+I466S Advanced Information Security Theory and Application (MIYAJI·Wang Y)

-4:20 p.m. - 5:50 p.m. or 6:00 p.m. - 7:30 p.m. of every Wednesday in Terms 2-1 and 2-2
+6:30 p.m. - 8:00 p.m. of every Wednesday in Terms 2-1 and 2-2

 The class schedule of the courses with the assigned lecture rooms will be posted on the notice board next to the automatic certificate issuing machine before each term begins.
 It can also be viewed on the JAIST website (Education \rightarrow Taking Courses \rightarrow Class Schedule).